-Flexible and light, thermoplastic composite pipe (TCP) is much more easily transported and installed in deep-sea applications than conventional metal pipe.
-Spooled here is 1.2 kilometers of a 6.7 ksi m-pipe, made by Magma Global.
+Flexible and light, thermoplastic composite pipe (TCP) is more easily transported and installed in deep-sea applications than conventional metal pipe.
+Spooled here is 1.2 kilometers of a 6.7-ksi m-pipe, made by Magma Global.
 Source | Magma Global Ltd.

 Composite oil and gas parts include non-load-bearing topside platform components, such as fire-water mains, high- and low-pressure tubing, processing vessels and tanks, fire-blast panels, gratings and handrails, as well as newer subsea structures, such as carbon fiber rod umbilicals and

 An extensive qualification and pilot program has resulted in AOG’s carbon fiber/ polyvinylidene difluoride (PVDF) gaining acceptance for demanding flowline applications.
 Source | Airborne Oil & Gas

 components for protecting wellheads, manifolds and other equipment related to subsea processing.
 Composites also are making an inroad into higher volume, more demanding offshore oil and gas applications, such as the systems of pipes producers use to find oil, and bring it up from the wellhead to the surface.
 As major oil and gas corporations drill more and deeper offshore wells to meet growing global energy demand — research firm Technavio estimates growth of the offshore oil and gas market to grow by $2.79 billion with a CAGR of more than 4% between 2020 and 2024 — pipe demand has also grown, but the development and qualification process for composite pipes has been lengthy.